 Bobbit Worm Facts

-Bobbit Worm Physical Characteristics
+Bobbit Worm Physical Description

-Species: E. aphroditois
+- Species: E. aphroditois

 Bobbit Worm Distribution, Habitat, and Ecology

+Though technically omnivorous, it nevertheless prefers to hunt its prey as an ambush predator.
+In this, it has the same habits as the Happy Face Spider and Spiny Bush Viper.
 Once it has its prey, it typically pulls it beneath the sand or into a burrow.